BetonQuest/BetonQuest/documentation/Learn-Beton/Getting-Started/Quick-Start-Tutorial.md

-This section will teach you the very basics of BetonQuest.
+This page will teach you the very basics of BetonQuest.

 ## Checking out the "default" example quest.